A Well-Established Post-Study Work & PR Pathway

 | 🏥 | Health Insurance | CAD 600 – 900/year (varies by province) |

-International students can work 20 hours/week during study (24 hrs from 2024 policy update).
+International students can work up to 24 hours/week off-campus during academic sessions (updated policy, effective for eligible study permit holders), and full-time during scheduled breaks.
 After graduation, Post-Graduation Work Permit (PGWP) for up to 3 years.
-Spouse gets open work permit.
-Pathway to Express Entry PR after just 1 year of Canadian work experience.
+Spouse eligibility for an open work permit depends on your program and permit conditions - check current IRCC rules before applying.
+Pathway to Express Entry PR after Canadian work experience.

 Everything you need to know about studying in Canada